readthedocs/readthedocs.org/docs/user/science.rst

 .. dropdown:: 📐 Widgets, widgets and more widgets

     Design your science project's layout and components with widgets from a rich eco-system of Open Source extensions built for many purposes.
-Special widgets help users display and interact with graphs, maps and more.
-Several extensions are built and invented by the science community.
+Special widgets help users display and interact with graphs, maps and more. :external+jupyterbook:doc:`Several <content/components>` `extensions <https://sphinx-gallery.github.io/>`__ are built and invented by the science community.

 .. dropdown:: ⚙️ Automatic builds